xpilot-project/docs/docs/client.md

 | `.appdata`| Opens the client application data folder using the system file explorer.

 ## Disconnecting from VATSIM
-When you are ready to disconnect from VATSIM, click the <span class="blue-btn">DISCONNECT</span> button.
-The controller list will be cleared and all the aircraft in the sim will be removed.
+When you wish to disconnect from VATSIM, simply click on the <span class="blue-btn">DISCONNECT</span> button in the xPilot client.
+This will initiate the disconnection process.

-xPilot will automatically disconnect you from the network if you shut down the sim.
-You will also be disconnected if you switch airports or load a different flight in the sim.
+Additionally, xPilot will automatically disconnect you from the network in the following situations:
+- Shutting down the flight simulator
+- Switching airports within the flight simulator
+- Loading a different flight or scenario in the flight simulator

+Upon disconnection, the controller list will be cleared, and all aircraft models associated with VATSIM will be removed from the simulator environment.

 ## Running xPilot Over a Network

-If you have a networked setup with one or more computers running your X-Plane visuals, you can configure xPilot to inject aircraft onto each of these machines.
-You must first run the xPilot installer on each of the machines so that the xPilot plugin is installed.
+To use xPilot over a network with multiple computers running X-Plane visuals, follow these steps:

+1. Install the xPilot plugin on each computer running X-Plane visuals using the xPilot installer.

-To use xPilot over a network, you must first enable TCP/IP support.
-Locate the xPilot plugin configuration file (`X-Plane/Resources/plugins/xPilot/Resources/Config.json`) and open it in a text editor.
-Change the `UseTcpSocket` option to `true`.
-Save and close the configuration file.
-If you have multiple X-Plane instances for each visual screen, you will need to change this option on each instance. **<span style="color:red;">X-Plane must be closed before you update the configuration file.</span>**
+2. Enable TCP/IP support by modifying the xPilot plugin configuration file.
+Locate the `Config.json` file in the `X-Plane/Resources/plugins/xPilot/Resources/` directory.
+Open it with a text editor and change the value of the `UseTcpSocket` option to `true`.
+Save and close the file.
+Repeat this step for each X-Plane instance on the visual machines.
+Note that X-Plane should be closed before modifying the configuration file.

-In xPilot, use the command `.visualip <VisualMachine1> <VisualMachine2>...` to set the IP addresses of your visual machines.
-For example, `.visualip 192.168.1.50 192.168.1.60`. **You must restart xPilot after setting the visual machine IP(s) for the changes to take effect.** The machine IP addresses with be saved in the xPilot client configuration for the next time you launch xPilot.
-To clear the visual machine IP(s), use the command `.visualip` (without the IP addresses).
+3. Start xPilot and use the command `.visualip` followed by the IP addresses of your visual machines.
+For example, `.visualip 192.168.1.50 192.168.1.60`.
+Restart xPilot for the changes to take effect.
+The visual machine IP addresses will be saved in the xPilot client configuration for future use.
+To clear the visual machine IP addresses, use the command `.visualip` without specifying any IP addresses.

-Alternatively, you can run the xPilot client on a separate computer from your machine running X-Plane.
-Use the command `.simip` to set the IP address of the computer running your X-Plane instance.
-For example: `.simip 192.168.1.100`.
-To clear the IP address, enter the command `.simip` (without an IP address).
-The xPilot client must be closed before making changes to the configuration file. **<span style="color:red;">Only run this command if you know what you're doing!</span>**
+Alternatively, if you want to run the xPilot client on a separate computer from the one running X-Plane, you can use the `.simip` command.
+Run xPilot on the separate computer and use the command `.simip <X-Plane_IP>` to set the IP address of the computer running X-Plane.
+For example, `.simip 192.168.1.100`.
+To clear the IP address, enter the command `.simip` without specifying an IP address.
+Note that the xPilot client must be closed before making changes to the configuration file, and it is recommended to use this command only if you are familiar with the setup.

+Remember to follow the necessary precautions and ensure that your network and system configurations are properly set up to support xPilot over a network.

 ## Shared Cockpit (Observer) Mode
-xPilot supports the ability to connect in observer mode so that your aircraft does not appear to other users on the network.
-This feature is intended for use with shared cockpit operations.
-To use this feature, the first pilot should connect to the network normally, and the second pilot should connect in observer mode.
-The second pilot must use the same callsign as the first pilot, with a letter appended to the end.

-For example, if the first pilot’s callsign is `JBU123`, the second pilot should use `JBU123A`.
-Any letter suffix will work.
+xPilot provides support for observer mode, which allows you to connect to the network without your aircraft being visible to other users.
+This feature is primarily used for shared cockpit operations.
+To utilize observer mode, follow these steps:

+1. The first pilot should connect to the network as usual using their desired callsign, such as `JBU123`.

+2. The second pilot, who wishes to join in observer mode, should append a letter to the end of the callsign used by the first pilot.
+For example, the second pilot can use `JBU123A`.
+You can use any letter as a suffix.

+By using this approach, the second pilot will be able to connect to the network as an observer without their aircraft being visible to other users.

 ## Downloading Updates
-Each time you launch xPilot, it will check if there is a new version available.
-If there is a new version available, you will be prompted to download and install it.
+Every time you start xPilot, it automatically checks for updates.
+If a new version is available, you will receive a prompt to download and install it.

 **<span style="color:red;">X-Plane MUST be closed before installing an xPilot update.</span>**

 ![New Version](media/NewVersionAvailable.png ':size=250')

-If you click <span class="gray-btn">No</span> you will be prompted again the next time you open xPilot.
+If you choose to click <span class="gray-btn">No</span>, you will be reminded about the update the next time you launch xPilot.

-Clicking <span class="blue-btn">Yes</span> will begin the download process.
-Once the download completes xPilot will close and the installer will open.
-On macOS, the disk image will mount, and a Finder window will open with the installer that needs to be launched.
+Clicking <span class="blue-btn">Yes</span> will initiate the download process.
+Once the download is complete, xPilot will automatically close, and the installer will open.
+On macOS, a disk image will be mounted, and a Finder window will appear with the installer that needs to be launched.

 ![New Version Downloading](media/NewVersionDownloading.png ':size=250')